 Select if have preexisting iRules you want to add for ICA traffic.
 While iRules can provide additional functionality not present in the iApp, iRules are an advanced feature and you must understand how each iRule affects your deployment, including application behavior and BIG-IP system performance.
-See https://devcentral.f5.com/HotTopics/iRules/tabid/1082202/Default.aspx.
+See https://clouddocs.f5.com/api/irules/.

-Warning Improper use or misconfiguration of an iRule can result in unwanted application behavior and poor performance of your BIG-IP system.
+Marning Improper use or misconfiguration of an iRule can result in unwanted application behavior and poor performance of your BIG-IP system.
 We recommended you verify the impact of an iRule prior to deployment in a production environment.